pvico/RX-Dual-Power/README.md

 Alternatively, if you don't have a magnet, press both buttons (SW1 and SW2) simultaneously for 2" to power off the model.
 Press button SW2 to power it back on.
 However, using those tiny buttons is not really convenient <sup><a href="#note6">6</a></sup> and must be considered exceptional, using the magnet is the normal way.

-When the model is powered off, the current consumed is minimal (60 *micro* amperes!).
-A small 300mAh battery would completely discharge in about 2 weeks<sup><a href="#note7">7</a></sup>.
+When the model is powered off, the current consumed is minimal (about 50 to 100 *micro* amperes<sup><a href="#note7">7</a></sup>).
+A small 300mAh 2S battery would completely discharge in about 2 weeks<sup><a href="#note8">8</a></sup>.
 Nevertheless, it is best to always start a flight session with fully charged batteries.
 #

 <sub><sup id="note5">5</sup> A stack of 8 round magnets of size 12x5mm will be detected when it is about 3cm (1 1/4") from the sensor.
 Be very careful when adding magnets to the stack: the pull force is very strong and they break really easily.
 Otherwise, a single round magnet of 20x10mm seems to be just right with a detection distance between 30 and 40mm.</sub><br/>
 <sub><sup id="note6">6</sup> If this is inconvenient due to the PCB location in the model, you still have the option of disconnecting **both** power sources from the PCB.</sub><br/>
+<sub><sup id="note7">7</sup> This current depends on the highest voltage connected to the RX Dual Power.
+Measured currents are 45µA at 5V to 130µA at 8.3V</sub><br/>
-<sub><sup id="note7">7</sup> When powered off, the very small remaining current will be drawn from the highest voltage source.
+<sub><sup id="note8">8</sup> When powered off, most of the very small remaining current will be drawn from the highest voltage source.
 As an example, for an electric model using the ESC's BEC and with the BEC voltage lower than the backup battery, the RX Dual Power will draw this current from the STBY PWR battery.
 The main power drive battery, if remaining connected, will only provide the *quiescent current* of the ESC and its associated BEC (probably a few micro-amps as well).
 Even if the STBY PWR battery is very small (300mAh) and it provides the power off current, it should last the whole flight session and probably the following day as well, *provided there was never a condition where it was used in flight*</sub>

 ## S.Port reporting